DuttonLab/RB-TnSeq-Microbial-interactions/README.md

 - Script2_Averaging_Replicates_Example.html
 - Script3_2conditions_Fitness_Comparison.html

-To open and visualize these .html files, please follow use the solution provided by htmlpreview.github.com:
+To open and visualize these .html files, please use the solution provided by htmlpreview.github.com:
 	append https://htmlpreview.github.io/? to the URL of the .html file